theo79/ESP8266-GasGuard/README.md

 ### Prerequisites:
 - Basic knowledge of electronics and soldering.
-- Familiarity with the Arduino IDE.
+- Familiarity with MicroPython and any text editor.
 - Necessary components (listed below).

 ### Components: